Sleeping in Your Hand

-"Sleeping in Your Hand" is the debut single by Italian singer Elisa, released in 1997 as the lead single from her debut studio album Pipes & Flowers.
+"Sleeping in Your Hand" is the debut single by Italian singer Elisa, released on 1 May 1997 as the lead single from her debut studio album Pipes & Flowers.

 The single

-The single, which charted in the fifth position on the Italian charts paving the road to Elisa's success, was released in Italy in May, 1997 and in August in some European countries (in 1998 in Germany).
-In Europe the single was also published as a promotional EP.
+The single, which charted in the fifth position on the Italian Singles Chart, was released in Italy in May, 1997 and in August in some European countries (in 1998 in Germany).
+In Europe the single was also released in a promotional physical version.

-An alternative version of the song was also published in the foreign singles and in the music video, the Mark Saunders Remix, which differs from the original in both arrangement and duration and was remixed by the English producer Mark Saunders.
-This version is also present on the album.
+A remixed version was also released in Europe, which differs from the original in both arrangement and duration and was remixed by the English producer Mark Saunders.
+This version is also featured on the singer's debut studio album Pipes & Flowers.

-An acoustic version of the album, which was arranged and produced by Elisa, was recorded on the album Lotus, released in 2003.
+An acoustic version of the song, which was arranged and produced by Elisa herself, was recorded and featured on the album Lotus, released in 2003.
 The arrangement differs greatly from the original and the remix and showcases Elisa's various talents as a singer, musician, songwriter, producer and arranger.